bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Be attentive:** Nod and use other small gestures to show you are actively listening.
 Lean in slightly to show your interest and engagement.
 - **Use open gestures:** Use open and approachable body language.
 Avoid crossing your arms, which can appear defensive.

+Tips and techniques:

+- **Wear professional clothing whenever you’re making a presentation:** Nice clothes can also make you feel better and put you in the right mindset for success.

 ### Deliver consistently and reliably

 You can establish trust quickly and effectively by setting expectations appropriately and consistently delivering on what you say.